-Physical Abuse: Is any intentional and unwanted contact with you or near your body.
-The violence may consist of a slap, kick, punch, scratch, strangle, pulling your hair, grabbing your clothing, threatening with weapons, or worse.
+Physical Abuse: any intentional and unwanted contact with you or near your body.
+The violence may consist of a slap, kick, punch, scratch, strangulation, choking, pulling of hair, grabbing of clothing, threatening with weapons, or worse.

-Sexual Abuse: It is any non-consensual contact that can happen to both men and women of any age.
+Sexual Abuse: any non-consensual contact that can happen to both men and women of any age.
 Derogatory name calling, refusal to use contraception, forced sex, deliberately causing unwanted physical pain during sex, and passing on sexual diseases or infections using toys, objects, or other items are all form of sexual abuse.

 Verbal Abuse: use of words to attack an individual, such as name-calling and blaming.
 It causes one to believe an untrue statement, or to speak falsely of an individual.
 It constitutes psychological violence.
 Some classic verbally abusive statements are; “You’re crazy!”
 “You’re stupid!”
 “You don’t know what you’re talking about!”
 Verbal abuse is damaging to the spirit and can lower a victim’s self esteem.

 Psychological/Mental Abuse: any abusive behavior that uses emotions to intimidate the victim, such as threatening the victim or stalking the victim.